-We mainly see Mexican Fans in south Texas.
+We mainly see Mexican Fans (or robustas) in south Texas.
 As their name says, they are native to Mexico, which is right across the border from where we farm.
 A Mexican fans trunk is super skinny.
-They grow fast and tall.
+They grow fast and they grow TALL.

-California Fans have super thick trunks, making them more cold tolerant than Mexican Fans.
-Their fronds have fibers along the fan cuts.
+California Fans (or filiferas) have super thick trunks, making them more cold tolerant than Mexican Fans.
+They are also more tolerant of wet areas.
+A filiferas fronds have fibers along the splits in the frond.
 They grow a bit shorter but will still reach 40 feet.

 Washingtonia palms cross-pollinate easily so you see a lot of variation in size.
 The hybrid washie is called Washingtonia filibusta.
 The first photo is a hybrid.
 In the photo below, the variation is pretty evident.
 Without being able to see the fronds up-close, I would say the one on the far right is a filibusta and the others are all robustas (Mexican Fans)